MHJohnsen/mhjohnsen.github.io/README.md

-# Herigstad Lab
+# MHJohnsen

-This is the website for the Herigstad lab, based at Sheffield Hallam University.
+This is the website for M H Johnsen.